wkgcass/vproxy/doc/command.md

 list bind-server in tcp-lb lb0
 (integer) 1

+list bind-server in socks5-server s5
+(integer) 1
 ```

 #### list-detail

 Get info about bind servers.
-Can be retrieved from `event-loop`, `tcp-lb`.
+Can be retrieved from `event-loop`, `tcp-lb`, `socks5-server`.

 ```
 list-detail bind-server in el el0 in elg elg0